-HARICA maintains a repository accessible through the Internet in which it publishes the Digital Certificate of the Root Certification Authority (type X.509v3), the Digital Certificates that are issued according to the Certification Practice Statement, the current CRL, the document of Certification Policy / Certificate Practice Statement and other documents regarding its operation (e.g. Cooperation agreements).
+HARICA maintains a repository accessible through the Internet in which it publishes the Digital Certificates of the Certification Authorities (type X.509v3), the Digital Certificates that are issued according to this CP/CPS, the CRL, the document of Certificate Policy / Certificate Practice Statement and other documents regarding its operation (e.g. Cooperation agreements).